zhouhanseng/Maskbook-News/_i18n/en/_drafts/2021-02-24-mask-lbp-tutorial.md

 **Reminder:**

-\-Due to the mechanism of reverse auction, **DO NOT APE IN at the beginning, you will likely get REKT.
-Stay rational before any trade decisions.**
+\-Due to the mechanism of reverse auction, the price will trend down automatically if no one buys.
+The declining slope is the steepest at the very beginning. **Stay rational before any trade decisions.**

 \-The default max slippage is **0.5%**.
 Set it higher if you are buying with a relatively large order.